dedis/doc/cosi/cosi.md

 The leader waits to receive the Response packets containing the individual s_i from the other participants for a certain time frame as defined by the application.
-After the timeout, the leader checks if he received responses from all participants in P' and if not he MUST abort the protocol.
+After receiving all the expected responses or the timeout, the leader checks if he received responses from all participants in P' and if not he MUST abort the protocol.

 // XXX: shouldn't the leader check also here the validity of the partial signatures before combining them?